skallaje/cf-dev-test/README.md

 2. Create a database named `Meetingplay_codeTest` on a local or hosted Microsoft SQL Server and use the `mssql_server_setup_script.sql` file to generate required tables.
 * **NOTE**: If you do not have access to a MSSQL server, please contact your POC with MeetingPlay.
 * **NOTE**: When using a local sql server instance, you may need to enable TCP/IP.
 You can [look at this page](https://www.habaneroconsulting.com/stories/insights/2015/tcpip-is-disabled-by-default-in-microsoft-sql-server-2014) to see how that is done.
 [This link](https://blog.greglow.com/2019/03/21/sql-why-is-sql-server-configuration-manager-missing/) is helpful to find SQL Server Configuration Manager
-* **NOTE**: You may need to create a [database user](https://www.microfocus.com/documentation/silk-test/200/en/silktestworkbench-help-en/SILKTEST-7FFBB86A-CREATINGNEWSQLSERVERADMINUSER-TSK.html) and add them to your local database in order to setup the datasource.
-* **NOTE**: You will also need to enable [mixed mode authentication](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/change-server-authentication-mode?view=sql-server-ver15) in SQL server if it's not enabled already.
 3. If you do not already have CommandBox installed, you can download and install the latest version from [Ortus](https://www.ortussolutions.com/products/commandbox) and install it.
 It is required to complete this test.
 4. Open a terminal and `cd` to the directory where you stored the copy of this code test repository
 5. Type `box server start` to start a Lucee CFML server
-6. Open Lucee server admin at `/lucee/admin/server.cfm`, the password to the admin is 'commandbox'.
-Once you login, create a datasource named `Meetingplay_codeTest`
+6. Open Lucee server admin at `/lucee/admin/server.cfm` and add a datasource named `Meetingplay_codeTest`

 At this point you should have a running version of the test code and the browser will open to the index page from where you may get started with the test.